tdwg/website/conferences/2024/registration/add-ons/index.md

 The SPNHC-TDWG 2024 Conference T-shirt has arrived!!!

-Available in black and white, this year's shirt features the conference logo dsigned by Ms. Takako Tomozawa from the NPO Osaka Natural History Center, and the SPNHC and TDWG logos.
-The shirt are short sleeved wihtout a pocket.
-Printing is on one side only.
-Images below are mock-ups, not photographs, so the real things will look even more fantastic
+This year's shirt features the conference logo designed by Ms. Takako Tomozawa, from the NPO Osaka Natural History Center, and the SPNHC and TDWG logos.
+Shirts are:
+- Available in Black and White
+- Short sleeved wihtout a pocket
+- Printing is on one side only.

+_Images below are mock-ups, not photographs, so the real thing will look even more fantastic!_

 <p class="d-flex justify-content-around align-items-center">
  <img src="https://static.tdwg.org/conferences/2024/images/t-shirt-black.png" alt="black t-shirt" width="360">